 Repurposing a Jelly Roll Failure

 This was one of my first quilt tops, it was a good exercise, the promise of a quilt top in under an hour.
 If I remember correctly, it took an hour and a half.
-Now what to do with it, because it was fast but it didn't spark joy, so it sat in the stash for this past 10 years and I'm trying to deal with my stash before cutting into the new projects.
+Now what to do with it, because it was fast but it didn't spark joy, so it sat in the stash for this past 10 years and I'm trying to deal with my UFO stash before cutting into new projects.

 A friend of mine had suggested that I make, 9 patches, when I started quilting.
 I was distracted by all of the other patterns, I never got around to it, this was my opportunity.
-The unimaginable was done, it needed to be taken apart in three piece strips, then reassembled into 9 patches.
+The unimaginable was done, it needed to be taken apart in three piece strips, then reassembled into 9 patch blocks.

 You're going to have waste with this method, the ends of the cut strips, and the funky areas where the strips had been joined.